Choosing the Right High School

 Scholarships and Awards

 - Chesterton Works of Mercy Scholarship – Annual scholarship for one student who has documented an extra-ordinary commitment to Corporal and Spiritual Works of Mercy.
-This scholarship is not dependent on financial need and may be available for up to four years.
+This scholarship is not dependent on financial need and may be available for multiple years.
+Click HERE for application form and details.

-Only Incoming freshmen are eligible for the following 2021-2022 scholarships:
+Incoming freshmen are eligible for the following scholarships:

-- Chesterton Honors Award – $500 one-time award will be offered to one incoming freshman that achieved high honors status in both 7th and 8th grade (as indicated on official school transcript) as well as submitted a superior essay on why Chesterton Academy of Buffalo is the student’s first choice for high school.
+- Chesterton Merit Scholarship – Three students will be invited to compete for a $1,000 4-year scholarship offered to one incoming freshman that achieved high honors in both 7th and 8th grade (as indicated on official school transcript), submitted a superior writing sample and applied prior to January 31st.

 For more detailed information regarding the aforementioned scholarships and awards, please call the main office at 716/674-8101.